3 Solving for the steady state

 The intersection of the depreciation and investment functions is where they are equal (the dashed line indicates this level).
 At that point, capital per worker will not change over time.

-Exercise: Explain why we would end up at the level of capital per worker indicated by the dashed line if we started out at any other (positive) level of capital per worker.
+Exercise:.
+Explain why we would end up at the level of capital per worker indicated by the dashed line if we started out at any other (positive) level of capital per worker.

 Notice that we can also add the production function to graphically see the level of GDP per worker in steady state as well.